Unit 9420: History

 As the only biochemical unit established outside of Japan, the all members of the unit came from Nanjing's Unit 1644, but some were directly sent from Japan.
 The unit roster indicates that the number of Japanese personnel working in the unit increased from 146 in May 1942 to 862 by the beginning of 1945, including doctors, virologists, nurses, and others.
 From April to June 1943, the unit was temporarily stationed in Thailand to provide services for the construction of the Thai-Burma railway before returning to Singapore.

 In November 1944, the senior leadership of the Japanese Imperial General Headquarters realised their inability to halt the American offensive and decided to employ bacteriological warfare to demoralise the enemy.
 They ordered all bacteriological units to increase production.
 Unit 9420 was tasked with producing 60 kilograms of fleas, equivalent to the combined production of three bacteriological warfare units in North China, Central China, and South China, and second only to Unit 731's production of 150 kilograms.

 As the Japanese army suffered successive defeats on the Pacific front and considering the issue of post-war accountability, the Director of the Army Medical Bureau, Hiroshi Kambayashi, announced the comprehensive termination of the biological weapons program.
 On 15 June 1945, Unit 9420 closed its experimental and production facilities in Johor.
 Initially, they withdrew to Singapore and later retreated to Laos.
 Before surrendering, they extensively destroyed relevant records.
 After Japan's surrender, the unit moved to Saipan in November 1945 and then returned to mainland Japan in May 1946, landing at Nagoya before disbanding on the following day.
-This history of the unit remained unknown for decades until the truth began to be discussed by participants in the 1970s and 1980s.